A month-long, residency-style program for people who want to finally make a story they can show.

 Make the piece.
 Tell the story.

-I want to join the CAPE TOWN ROUGH CUT RESIDENCY
+I want to join THE ROUGH CUT RESIDENCY